 Got bra fit problems?
 It's not your fault.

 Sure, women's breasts are always changing and moving around on our chests.
-So it's easy to blame ourselves when a bra doesn't fit right.
-But don’t forget how bras are made, sized, and sold.
-It turns out we may wear more than one size, depending on the make and model.
+So it's easy to blame ourselves when a particular bra—even in our correct size—doesn't fit.
+But you need to keep in mind the way bras are made, sized, and sold.
+It turns out we may wear more than one size, depending on the make and model.***

-2) Bra brands use different methods to measure you.
-What the use of a measuring tape doesn't guarantee is precision.
-Perfect fit is more trial and error, given all the different breast shapes and body types.
-Some brands and fitters measure you while wearing a 'fitting bra.'
-Others use the much maligned +4 bra fitting method to come up with your ideal size.
+Using a measuring tape doesn't guarantee precision.
+The perfect fit is more trial and error, given all the different breast shapes and body types.
+Some brands and bra fitters measure you while wearing a 'fitting bra.'
+Others use the much-maligned +4 bra fitting method to come up with your ideal size.
+Many others use a unique formula for how their bras fit.
 If you're buying more than one style or brand (especially if made outside the US), you'll want to look at the manufacturer or international fitting charts.
-Your number/letter size may not be the same in every bra.LaPerla Microfiber Push Up Bra Available in Bands 34-40, Cups A -D via Nordstrom
+Your number/letter size may not be the same in every bra.Lively The No-Wire Push Up Bra Available in 2 Colors Fits Bands 32 - 38, Cups A - DD via Nordstrom

 Maybe it's time we all stop talking about "right" or "correct" size and accept a more fluid "Bra Zone."
 We can't find the perfect bra if we aren't open to trying a range of brands and styles.

-My bra zone extends from 34D or DD to a 32E or F. My boobs fit best into a cut-and-sewn and demi-cup styles.
-It's less about the number and more about how the bra fits and makes me look in (or out) of my clothes.
+My bra zone extends from 36C to a 34D or DD to a 32E or F. My boobs fit best into a cut-and-sewn and demi-cup styles.
+It's less about one letter or number and more about how the bra fits and makes me look in (or out) of my clothes.
 After all, no one sees the size anyway.